i18nhero/cli/README.md

 You can now **download** your locale files by running the `i18nhero pull` command and **upload** your locale files using the `i18nhero push` command.

 ## Configuration

+This CLI can be configured by creating a file called `i18nhero.config.json` in the root of your project.

 ```jsonc
 {